 - We have a strict no-burn policy for land preparation.

 In August 2010 we started a collaboration with the World Wildlife Fund (WWF) to assess progress amongst our Indonesian palm oil suppliers to implement the principles and criteria established by the Roundtable on Sustainable Palm Oil (RSPO).
-The findings from the WWF assessment will enable us to continue to work with our suppliers to focus on improvements to sustainable practices, to promote RSPO compliance and support progress towards our commitment to supply RSPO certified palm oil products by 2015 and 2020.
+The findings from the WWF assessment will enable us to continue to work with our suppliers to focus on improvements to sustainable practices, to promote RSPO compliance and support progress towards our commitments.

 In July 2012 we announced our collaboration with one of Indonesia’s leading agriculture institutes, Institut Pertanian Bogor (IPB), to build Indonesia’s first oil palm teaching farm.
 The “IPB-Cargill Kebun Pendidikan Kelapa Sawit” (IPB-Cargill Oil Palm Teaching Farm) will provide high quality training to students on the latest plantation production and management techniques.
 It will also serve as the reference for the application of the RSPO and the ISPO (Indonesian Sustainable Palm Oil) standards.